wame/GeneratorBundle/README.md

 In non-interactive mode no validations will be added automatically, so make sure you add all desired validations yourself.

-It is not possible to set validation-options.
-You'll still must modify the entity if you need them.
+It is not possible to set validation-options if you want to use the traditional field syntax.
+If you want to add validation-options, you can use the json-syntax instead:

+    php bin/console wame:generate:entity Customer --fields="{
+        email:{
+            type:string,
+            validation:{
+                Email,
+                NotBlank,
+                Length: {
+                    min: 5,
+                    max: 150,
+                    minMessage: \"We do not believe an email can have fewer than 5 characters.\",
+                    maxMessage: \"For some inexplicable emails longer than 150 chars are not allowed here.\" }
+            }
+        }
+    }"

 #### Savepoint